gShahr/Lowell-Showcase/README.md

   - Amherst_187: consists of projects that were assigned to that class (In java and covered data structures)

     - Recently added Assignment 3, which is the set project

       - Implementing a set with a linked list

+   - Added 2 more projects

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)